-Federal laws require PHAs to treat all applicants and tenant families equally, providing the same quality of service, regardless of family characteristics and background.
-Federal law prohibits discrimination in housing on the basis of race, color, religion, sex, national origin, age, familial status, and disability.
+Federal laws require PHAs to treat all applicants and participants equally, providing the same quality of service, regardless of family characteristics and background.
+Federal law prohibits discrimination in housing on the basis of race, color, religion, sex/gender, sexual orientation, gender identity, national origin, age, familial status, and disability.
 The PHA will comply fully with all federal, state, and local nondiscrimination laws, and with rules and regulations governing fair housing and equal opportunity in housing and employment, including:

-- Title VI of the Civil Rights Act of 1964 - Title VIII of the Civil Rights Act of 1968 (as amended by the Community Development Act of 1974 and the Fair Housing Amendments Act of 1988) - Executive Order 11063 - Section 504 of the Rehabilitation Act of 1973 - The Age Discrimination Act of 1975 - Title II of the Americans with Disabilities Act (to the extent that it applies, otherwise Section 504 and the Fair Housing Amendments govern) - Violence Against Women Reauthorization Act of 2005 (VAWA) - Any applicable state laws or local ordinances and any legislation protecting individual rights of tenants, applicants, or staff that may subsequently be enacted - In addition to Federal nondiscrimination laws, the following Washington State nondiscrimination laws and ordinances also apply: creed; HIV AIDS and Hepatitis C status; pregnancy or maternity; use of a service animal by a person with a disability; honorably discharged veteran or military status; retaliation for filing a whistleblower complaint with the state auditor; retaliation for filing a nursing home abuse complaint; retaliation for opposing an unfair practice.
+- Title VI of the Civil Rights Act of 1964 - Title VIII of the Civil Rights Act of 1968 (as amended by the Community Development Act of 1974 and the Fair Housing Amendments Act of 1988) - Executive Order 11063 - Section 504 of the Rehabilitation Act of 1973 - The Age Discrimination Act of 1975 - Title II of the Americans with Disabilities Act (to the extent that it applies, otherwise Section 504 and the Fair Housing Amendments govern) - Violence Against Women Reauthorization Act of 2005 (VAWA) - When more than one civil rights law applies to a situation, the laws will be read and applied together. - Any applicable state laws or local ordinances and any legislation protecting individual rights of tenants, applicants, or staff that may subsequently be enacted

+No state or local nondiscrimination laws or ordinances apply.